coltonjohnso/Pricing-panel/README.md

 # Pricing Panel
-Small project from Colt Steele's Udemy Bootcamp primarily built with CSS.
+Pricing design layout from Colt Steele's Udemy Bootcamp primarily built with CSS.
 This also includes the html starter code for anyone who wants to try this!